mdn/content-kit-template/README.md

   1. Presentation Materials
   1. Demo Materials
 1. Presentation materials to include in your MDN Content Kit - These can be in your repo or you can link to them from your readme.
-  1. Presentation
   1. Slides - in an open, editable format.
 The more notes, the better.
   1. Video of the materials being presented.
 This can be useful either for less experienced meetup groups to use or for presenters to use to learn how to give this presentation.
 1. Demo materials.
   1. Demo how to.
   1. Demo trouble shooting.